benedekfazekas/mranderson/README.md

     $ lein with-profile +plugin.mranderson/config install

-Release to clojars
+Release to Clojars

     $ lein with-profile +plugin.mranderson/config deploy clojars

 Alternatively the modified dependencies and project files can be copied back to the source tree and stored in version control.
-In this case you don't need the above mentioned built in leiningen profile.
+In this case you don't need the above mentioned built-in Leiningen profile.

 ### Using MrAnderson without Leiningen (tools.deps / tools.build)

+Clojure projects tend to use one of two build tools: Leiningen (`project.clj`, above) or the Clojure CLI / tools.deps (`deps.edn`).
+They're alternatives, not layers, so use whichever your project already has.
+Everything above is for Leiningen; here's the same thing for tools.deps.

 You don't need Leiningen to run MrAnderson.
 The `mranderson.core/inline-deps` function is a plain, data-driven entry point that does the same work as the